 How to apply for housing

-You can apply for social housing by:
+You can apply for social housing in various ways:

 You can check your eligibility before you apply.

-You must list 6 preferred locations where you would like to live and you may be offered a home in any of these locations.
+You must list 6 locations where you’d like to live and you may be offered a home in any of these locations.

 - are applying for a property in a regional or remote area.

-During the interview, we will assess:
+During the interview, we assess:

-- whether you are eligible for housing assistance
+- whether you’re eligible for housing assistance

 Note: It is an offence under the Housing Act 2003 to knowingly provide false or misleading information that may influence decisions about your eligibility for housing services.

-- your level of housing need
+- your housing need

 - your preferred locations